+First Steps 4K Approved Student Assessment:

-Student Classroom Assessment: GOLD by Teaching Strategies, LLC
+GOLD by Teaching Strategies, LLC

-Appendix E First Steps 4K Classroom Grants Criteria
+Appendix E: First Steps 4K Classroom Grants Criteria

 Approved providers must maintain material, supplies, and furnishings to accommodate the number of children enrolled in the 4K classroom(s).
 Based upon the availability of funds, SC First Steps 4K reserves the right to offer material/equipment grants to 4K providers.
-Approved providers enrolling between one and six eligible children may receive a materials/equipment grant of up to \$2,000 per child.
-Approved providers enrolling seven or more eligible children may receive a material/equipment grant not to exceed \$20,000.
-This grant funding shall be used to purchase items identified in consultation with a First Steps 4K Coach as necessary to support a high-quality learning environment.
+Approved providers enrolling between one and six eligible children may receive a materials/equipment grant at a minimum of \$1,000 per child.
+Approved providers enrolling seven or more eligible children may receive a material/equipment grant at a minimum of \$10,000.
+This grant funding shall be used to purchase items identified in consultation with a First Steps 4K Coach and the First Steps 4K Materials Coordinator to support a high-quality learning environment.
+All 4K materials are to remain in the 4K classroom.

-In addition to validating the accuracy of the program's written application, a First Steps 4K Coach will complete a baseline Materials and Equipment Inventory/Needs Assessment (adapted from the ECERS-3) as part of each program's initial eligibility visit.
+The First Steps 4K Coach and the First Steps 4K Materials Coordinator will complete a baseline Materials and Equipment Inventory/Needs Assessment.
 The equipment and materials needs identified in collaboration with the Center Director/Principal shall form the basis of the program's grant funding request.

-Providers should note that while the Materials and Equipment Inventory/Needs Assessment will be completed as part of the initial eligibility visit, providers must first become approved and then enroll one or more eligible students to trigger any form of First Steps funding.
+Final 4K Program approval and approval of 4K students will trigger the ordering process.

-- Step 1: In collaboration with the 4K Coach, the Center Director/Principal will utilize the completed Materials and Equipment Inventory/Needs Assessment to identify and prioritize a list of needed materials and equipment.
-All requested expenditures must promote the research-based practice and contribute to the program's improved environmental quality as measured by the Early Childhood Environment Rating Scale Revised (ECERS-3). - Step 2: The 4K Coach shall assist the center with obtaining the necessary vendor online shopping cart. - Step 3: The 4K Coach shall assist the Center Director/Principal in the completion of the order and grant his/her approval and submission.
+Step 1: In collaboration with the 4K Coach, the director/administrator will utilize the completed Materials and Equipment Inventory/Needs Assessment to identify and prioritize a list of needed materials and equipment.
+All requested expenditures must promote the research-based practice and contribute to the program's improved environmental quality as measured by the Early Childhood Environment Rating Scale - Revised (ECERS-3), the Early Language and Literacy Classroom Observation (ELLCO), and the Fidelity Checklist.

+Step 2: The First Steps 4K Materials Coordinator and the 4K Coach shall complete the vendor online shopping cart(s) of the 4K program's preference.
+Vendor contract offers will be shared with the 4K program director/administrator for selection of the vendor(s).

+Step 3: The 4K program director/administrator will grant his/her approval and submission.
 (Note: All requested expenditures must reflect needs collaboratively identified on the Materials and Equipment Inventory/Needs Assessment.)
-The Director/Principal of the 4K Provider will sign off on the final order for submission. - Step 4: The 4K Coach shall submit approved order forms to the appropriate vendor(s). - Step 5: Materials will be shipped directly to center.
-Upon receipt, the Center Director/Principal will notify Regional 4K Coach.
-Oftentimes if the order will be delivered on one specific day, the 4K Coach will be onsite to use room arrangement as a teaching tool. - Step 6: Coach will contact SC First Steps 4K Fiscal Office to approve payment to vendors when all materials have been received. - Step 7: Follow-up visits by the First Steps 4K Coaches shall document the presence and use of grant-funded materials within the classroom.
-Equipment/materials shall remain in the designated 4K classroom for the duration of the 4K (4K) Program grant and may not be rearranged without consent and consultation with the 4K Coach.

-Appendix F
+The director/administrator of the First Steps 4K Provider will sign off on the final order for submission.

+Step 4: The First Steps 4K Materials Coordinator shall submit the digital order forms to the appropriate vendor(s) for approval by the 4K Manager and the 4K State Director.

+Step 5: Materials will be shipped directly to the First Steps 4K Provider.
+Orders are often delivered on one day with the date selected.
+The 4K Team will use this as a teaching opportunity to coach on room arrangement and use of materials.
+If materials arrive later, the 4K program will notify the 4K Materials Coordinator when the order is fully received.

+Step 6: The 4K Materials Coordinator will notify our First Steps 4K Fiscal Manager the invoice is complete and ready for payment.

-Jacob's Law SC SECTION 56-5-195 School Bus Safety Standards
+Appendix F: Jacob's Law - SC Section 56-5-195 - School Bus Safety Standards